Affiliate Statement and a Caveat

 Each generation has a new set of technical life skills needed to keep up with current times.

-While not every technical skill needs to involve what we consider technology, most today do in one way or another.
+While only some technical skills need to involve what we consider technology, most today do in one way or another.

 Technical skills are sets of abilities or knowledge used to perform practical tasks in the areas of mechanics, science, mathematics and information technology.
 In finance, technical skills may also refer to those utilized by investors and analyst who follow the procedures of technical analysis.Oct 1, 2019